 Twice throughout the life of the bond, a third party will assess whether the project meets its goals: once after the construction phase and again at the end.

 The investors are led by insurance firm Munich Re and others brought on board by Swiss bank Lombard Odier.
 The outcome funders – traditional donors – are Switzerland, Belgium, Italy, and the UK as well as the La Caixa Foundation.
 The Netherlands also contributed at the initial stages.

-A neutral third party, usually an independent consultancy, (Philanthropy Associates in the case of ICRC) will assess the success or failure of the project against specific targets.
+A neutral third party, usually an independent consultancy, (Philanthropy Advisors in the case of ICRC) will assess the success or failure of the project against specific targets.

 Under the terms of the ICRC bond, if the project goes badly off track, the outcome funders pay no interest and only pay back 50 percent of the investor’s principal – about $9 million.
 In this case, ICRC would also have to pay back a further 10 percent of the investors’ original stake.